StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 2. A simple [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet) web api that will have a singleton service that manages an in-memory queue, a hosted background service that processes the queue and sends updates to the clients, an endpoint to add a task to the queue, and a hub that the clients can connect to to receive updates.

-You can find all the code for this example in this [repo](https://github.com/StevanFreeborn/onx-graph).
+You can find all the code for this example in this [repo](https://github.com/StevanFreeborn/real-time-processing-with-signal-r).

-## Setting up client
+## Setting up the client

 ```sh
 npm create vue@latest